deleonab/terraform-refactor-modules-tutorial/README.md

 This however is code duplication and shouldn't be done except in special cases.

 The way to overcome this problem is to use Terraform Workspaces.
-With workdpaces, we can use the same terraform code but different statefiles for each environment.
+With workdpaces, we can use the same terraform configuration but with different statefiles for each environment.

 I will continue this class in part 2 of this tutorial.